ryanaghdam/deal/README.md

 // Any attributes not defined in the schema are ignored
 > createSong({
-  artist: 'The Grateful Dead',
+  artist: 'Grateful Dead',
   title: 'Playing in the Band',
   ruinedByDonna: true
 });
-{ artist: 'The Grateful Dead', title: 'Playing in the Band' }
+{ artist: 'Grateful Dead', title: 'Playing in the Band' }

 // Custom validator
 var nonEmptyArray = function (value) {